bbeyene/db-imp-benchmark/PART2.md

 ```
 SELECT count(*)
-FROM TENMTUP A, 1MTUP B, 1MTUP C
+FROM TENMTUP A, ONEMTUP B, ONEMTUP C
 WHERE (A.twenty = B.ten) AND (C.twenty = B.ten)
 ```